'Breaking Bad' star Aaron Paul was berated by Heisenberg fans who hated Jesse

 The cast of Breaking Bad reunited in last week’s issue of EW to celebrate the 10th anniversary of the acclaimed meth drama, relive high times, and discuss the pulse-pounding moments from the Emmy-grabbing five-season run.
 Fans fell hard for Walter White (Bryan Cranston), the defeated, cancer-stricken high school chemistry teacher who started a meth-making operation with one of his going-nowhere ex-students, Jesse (Aaron Paul).
 In fact, many remained so loyal to the dark genius of science that they stuck by his side as he transformed into a murderous monster, and turned on his wife, Skyler (Anna Gunn), the voice of reason who opposed his new vocation and sought to protect her family as her own moral compass became compromised.
 Some of those fans directed vitriol at Gunn, who told EW, “It wasn’t a pleasant thing to go through, necessarily, but it was fascinating.”
 As Gunn’s costar Aaron Paul said: “Why did our audience not sympathize with this poor woman?
 I really felt for Anna, because she’s just such a beautiful human inside and out, and she played Skyler in such a fierce way, and people just dragged her character the most.”

 Turns out, Paul did not escape fan wrath, either.
-During a roundtable Q&A with Cranston and creator Vince Gilligan as part of EW’s Breaking Bad reunion, Paul revealed that he received some unpleasant backlash from Heisenberg-happy fans, albeit on a smaller scale.
+During a roundtable Q&A with Cranston and creator Vince Gilligan as part of EW’s Breaking Bad reunion, Paul, who won three Emmys for his performance, revealed that he received some unpleasant backlash from Heisenberg-happy fans, albeit on a smaller scale.
 Although Walt and Jesse were partners in conquering the meth market, Jesse also was often a stubborn thorn in Walt’s side.
 And after being manipulated into myriad misdeeds and murder — and following his discovery that Walt had lied to him about poisoning his girlfriend’s son — the apprentice turned on the master by cooperating with ASAC Schrader (Dean Norris) to bring him down.
 (That didn’t work out so well for Hank or Jesse.)
 Below, in an outtake from the interview, Paul talks about the jarring Jesse jeering that he was subjected to, something that was news to Cranston and Breaking Bad creator Vince Gilligan.

 AARON PAUL: I remember there were definitely a couple of seasons where people absolutely hated Jesse.